W427697/Discord-/MIGRATION.md

 #### React-docgen component analysis by default

-In Storybook 7, we used `react-docgen-typescript` to analyze React component props and auto-generated control.
+In Storybook 7, we used `react-docgen-typescript` to analyze React component props and auto-generate controls.
 In Storybook 8, we have moved to `react-docgen` as the new default. `react-docgen` is dramatically more efficient, shaving seconds off of dev startup times.
 However, it only analyzes basic TypeScript constructs.

 We feel `react-docgen` is the right tradeoff for most React projects.
 However, if you need the full fidelity of `react-docgen-typescript`, you can opt-in using the following setting in `.storybook/main.js`: